akbarazimifar/PROFILEGPT/README.md

 `OPENAI_API_KEY='sk-YOUR_API_KEY'`

-6. Run the application: `python app.py`
+6. Run the application: `python3 app.py`
 7. Access the application in your web browser at `http://localhost:5000`

 ## Usage